The Swarm Intelligence Freeway-Urban Trajectories (SWIFTraj) Dataset -- Part II: A Graph-Based Approach for Trajectory Connection: Conclusion

 \section{Conclusion}

-To achieve the automatic time alignment of multi-UAV videos and the connection of vehicle trajectories, this paper proposes a novel graph-based vehicle trajectories connection approach.
+To achieve the automatic time alignment of multi-UAV videos and the connection of vehicle trajectories, this paper proposes a novel graph-based vehicle trajectory connection approach.
 The framework models UAV layouts as a graph, where each video corresponds to a node and overlapping regions define edges, allowing flexible handling of irregular UAV deployments.
-A major strength of our approach lies in its automatic time alignment capability by minimizing the trajectory matching cost.
+A major strength of our approach lies in its ability to perform automatic time alignment by minimizing the trajectory matching cost.
 This ensures accurate temporal synchronization of vehicle trajectories across videos.

 Both real-world and simulation experiments were conducted to validate the proposed framework, with a focus on time alignment and vehicle matching.
 In the real-world experiment involving 16 UAVs, the absolute time alignment error was within three video frames.
 Quantitative evaluation based on Precision, Recall, and F1-score indicates near-perfect vehicle matching performance.
 The reconstructed trajectories further demonstrate the capability of the framework to handle diverse traffic states, lane-changing scenarios, large spatial coverage, and irregular UAV layouts.